View the science behind the mechanism of action of DUPIXENT

 DUPIXENT Targets Upper and Lower Airway Inflammation in CRSwNP and Asthmaa

 DUPIXENT is the first and only dual inhibitor of IL-4 and IL-13 signaling, two cytokines that contribute to underlying Type 2 inflammation in CRSwNP.1,2,a

 CRSwNP is predominantly characterized by Type 2 inflammation of the nose and paranasal sinuses and is frequently associated with comorbidities of the lower airway.2,5-7

 a The mechanism of dupilumab action in asthma has not been definitively established.

-DUPIXENT is indicated as an add-on maintenance treatment in patients with moderate-to-severe asthma aged 12 years and
+DUPIXENT is indicated as an add-on maintenance treatment in patients with moderate-to-severe asthma aged 6

-older with an eosinophilic phenotype or with oral corticosteroid dependent asthma.
-Limitation of Use: DUPIXENT is not indicated
+characterized by an eosinophilic phenotype or with oral corticosteroid dependent asthma.
+Limitation of Use: DUPIXENT is not

 indicated for the relief of acute bronchospasm or status asthmaticus.